keboola/connection-docs/tutorial/management/index.md

 and, if possible, also recoverable.

 ## Data Governance
+It enables you to use your uploaded data for other tables, access previous versions of your tables, and extract all your project data.

 ### Jobs
 Most of the things done in KBC run as background, asynchronous, jobs.